-Japanese korokke is a delicious croquette made with potato, ground meat and onions coated in a layer of panko breadcrumbs and deep fried until golden.
-This dish is a firm favourite and perfect drizzled with Worcestershire sauce!
+Japanese korokke is a delicious croquette made with potato, ground meat and softened onions coated in a layer of panko breadcrumbs and deep fried until golden.
+This dish is a firm favorite and perfect drizzled with Worcestershire sauce!

 Disclaimer: This post contains Amazon affiliate links to help our readers find the products used by us.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is Korokke (Japanese Croquette)?